 This recipe follows a basic pancake formula.
 Start by whisking together the dry ingredients – whole wheat pastry flour, ground flaxseed meal, cinnamon, baking soda, baking powder and salt (affiliate links).

 Next, smash the bananas with the back of a fork.
 They should be somewhat smooth with a few lumps.
 Then whisk in the eggs, maple syrup and milk.
 Combine this mixture with the dry ingredients.

 What makes these pancakes healthy?

-We used to be full-on white flour devotees but, over the years, took baby steps to incorporate whole wheat wheat flour into the batter.
-Well, until I discovered my favorite whole wheat pastry flour.
+We used to be full-on white flour devotees, but over the years took baby steps to incorporate whole wheat pastry flour into the batter.
+Well, until I discovered my favorite my favorite whole wheat pastry flour.
 Then it was all whole wheat, all the time.

 Other healthy brunch recipes:

 Healthy Banana Pancakes Recipe